alt-react/Active-Directory-Home-Lab/README.md

    * install "Open SSH" if you'd like
    * install whatever "Featured server snaps" you's like, then navigate to "Done" and hit enter
    * after installation, navigate to "reboot now" option, then hit "enter"
+   * if you see "cdrom failed to unmount error". hit "enter"

 </details>